kserno/PB138-projekt/README.md

 #### Usage example:
   - Clone the repo
-  - Run mvn install in root directory
+  - Run mvn clean package in root directory
   - Create a database named "europassDB" with root `<europasses/>` (these settings can be tweaked in configuration property file)
   - Choose one of the four options:
       - europasstoolkit store [path to file | multiple files]